Overview of Arkansas Taxes

 How Your Arkansas Paycheck Works

 Arkansas residents have to pay taxes just like all U.S. residents.
 For federal income taxes and FICA taxes, employers withhold these from each of your paychecks.
 That money goes to the IRS, who then puts it toward your annual income taxes, Medicare and Social Security.
-The information on your W-4 is what your employer uses to know much to withhold for federal taxes.
+The information on your W-4 is what your employer uses to figure out how much to withhold for federal taxes.
 That’s why you need to fill out a W-4 whenever you start a new job.
-You can also update your W-4 if your filing status changes (for example, if you get married) or if you otherwise just want to change the allowances you’re claiming.
+You can also update your W-4 if your filing status changes (for example, if you get married) or if you have additional non-wage income that isn't subject to withholding.

 Arkansas Median Household Income